SumoLogic/sumologic-documentation/docs/integrations/webhooks/superwise.md

 <img src={useBaseUrl('img/integrations/webhooks/superwise-logo.png')} alt="Thumbnail icon" width="50"/>

 Superwise is an AI monitoring platform that helps organizations ensure the reliability of their machine learning models by providing real-time insights, anomaly detection, and performance monitoring, enabling proactive maintenance and optimization of AI systems.
-A webhook available in the Superwise can forward events from Superwise platform to the Sumo Logic HTTP endpoint.
+You can use a webhook in the Superwise platform to forward events to the Sumo Logic HTTP endpoint.
 Using these logs, you can monitor critical incident and it's related activities in Sumo Logic.
 For more details, refer to the [Superwise Documentation](https://docs.superwise.ai/).

 ## Event types